juancruzsosa/torchero/README.md

 ### Trainers ###

 * `BatchTrainer`: Abstract class for all trainers that works with batched inputs
-* `SupervisedTrainer`: Supervised trainer
+* `SupervisedTrainer`: Training for supervised tasks
+* `AutoencoderTrainer`: Trainer for auto encoder tasks

 ### Callbacks ###

-* `callback.Callback`: Base callback class for all epoch/training events
+* `callbacks.Callback`: Base callback class for all epoch/training events
-* `callback.History`: Callback that record history of all training/validation metrics
+* `callbacks.History`: Callback that record history of all training/validation metrics
+* `callbacks.Logger`: Callback that display metrics per logging step
-* `callback.ProgressBars`: Callback that displays progress bars to monitor training/validation metrics
+* `callbacks.ProgbarLogger`: Callback that displays progress bars to monitor training/validation metrics
-* `callback.CallbackContainer`: Callback to group multiple hooks
+* `callbacks.CallbackContainer`: Callback to group multiple hooks
-* `callback.CSVLogger`: Callback that export training/validation stadistics to a csv file
+* `callbacks.CSVLogger`: Callback that export training/validation stadistics to a csv file

 ### Meters ###

-* `meter.Base`: Interface for all meters
+* `meters.BaseMeter`: Interface for all meters
+* `meters.BatchMeters`: Superclass of meters that works with batchs
-* `meter.CategoricalAccuracy`: Meter for accuracy on categorical targets
+* `meters.CategoricalAccuracy`: Meter for accuracy on categorical targets
-* `meter.BinaryAccuracy`: Meter for accuracy on binary targets (assuming normalized inputs)
+* `meters.BinaryAccuracy`: Meter for accuracy on binary targets (assuming normalized inputs)
-* `meter.BinaryAccuracyWithLogits`: Binary accuracy meter with an integrated activation function (by default logistic function)
+* `meters.BinaryAccuracyWithLogits`: Binary accuracy meter with an integrated activation function (by default logistic function)
-* `meter.MSE`: Mean Squared Error meter
+* `meters.MSE`: Mean Squared Error meter

 ### Cross validation ###

 * `utils.data.CrossFoldValidation`: Itererator through cross-fold-validation folds

+### Datasets ###

+* `utils.data.datasets.SubsetDataset`: Dataset that is a subset of the original dataset
+* `utils.data.datasets.ShrinkDatset`: Shrinks a dataset
+* `utils.data.datasets.UnsuperviseDataset`: Makes a dataset unsupervised